abmu/comp2-coursework-1/README.md

 # COMP0002 Coursework 1

 The code provided here completes all six stages of the coursework.
-The objective was to show a robot which traverses a grid containing obstacles until it finds a marker, which is then returned to the robot's home.
+The objective was to display a robot traversing a grid containing obstacles until it finds a marker, at which point it picks it up and returns it home.

-## Running the Program
+## Running the program

 To run the program, follow these steps:

-1. Ensure you have the `graphics.c`, `graphics.h`, and `drawapp-3.0.jar` within the coursework files directory.
+1. Ensure you have the `graphics.c`, `graphics.h`, and `drawapp-3.0.jar` within the same directory as the coursework files.
-2. Compile the source code using the following commands:
+2. Compile the source code using the following command:
    ```bash
    gcc robot_search.c graphics.c
    ```